cncf/landscape/README.md

 ## License

 This repository contains data received from [Crunchbase](http://www.crunchbase.com).
 This data is not licensed pursuant to the Apache License.
-It is subject to Crunchbase’s Data Access Terms, available at [https://data.crunchbase.com/v3.1/docs/terms](https://data.crunchbase.com/v3.1/docs/terms), and is only permitted to be used with this CNCF Cloud Native Landscape Project.
+It is subject to Crunchbase’s Data Access Terms, available at [https://data.crunchbase.com/docs/terms](https://data.crunchbase.com/docs/terms), and is only permitted to be used with Linux Foundation landscape projects.

 Everything else is under the Apache License, Version 2.0, except for project and product logos, which are generally copyrighted by the company that created them, and are simply cached here for reliability.
 The trail map, static landscape, serverless landscape, and [landscape.yml](landscape.yml) file are alternatively available under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).